oracle/db-sharding/oke-based-sharding-deployment/README.md

 *

 ### Execute Ansible Playbook
-Oracle Kubernetes cluster deployment using Ansible playbook provide an easy way to provision the Kubernetes cluster on OCI.
+Oracle Kubernetes cluster deployment using Ansible playbook provides an easy way to provision the Kubernetes cluster on OCI.

-**Note:** Before proceeding to next section, you need to meet all the pre-requisites.
+**Note:** Before proceeding to the next section, you need to meet all the pre-requisites.
 #### Getting Started
  * Change directory to oracle-sharding-si-ansible-playbooks
  * Modify parameter file for Oracle Kubernetes Cluster deployment on OCI.
 You need to refer section `Parameters - OKE Deployment on OCI`